bbunzeck/bbunzeck.github.io/publications.md

 - Druskat, S., Krause, T., Lachenmaier, C., & **Bunzeck, B.** (2023).
 Hexatomic: An extensible, OS-independent platform for deep multi-layer linguistic annotation of corpora. *Journal of Open Source Software*, 8(86), 4825. https://doi.org/10.21105/joss.04825
 - Wojcik, P., **Bunzeck, B.**, & Zarrieß, S. (2023).
 The Wikipedia Republic of Literary Characters. *Journal of Cultural Analytics*, 8(2). https://doi.org/10.22148/001c.70251

-## Talks
+## Presentations

 ### 2023
+- GPT-wee: Experiments in downscaling and curriculum learning, (poster presentation), SAIL Workshop on Fundamental Limits of Large Language Models, Bielefeld University (Germany)
-- *From Byte to Babel: Large Language Models and the Tower of Linguistic Knowledge*, META-LING 2023 - Methodological Exploration and Technological Advances in Linguistics, University of Bamberg (Germany)
+- *From Byte to Babel: Large Language Models and the Tower of Linguistic Knowledge*, (oral presentation), META-LING 2023 - Methodological Exploration and Technological Advances in Linguistics, University of Bamberg (Germany)
-- *Where and How Do Literary Characters Figure in Wikipedia?* (with Sina Zarrieß), International Workshop | Wikipedia, Wikidata and Wikibase: Usage Scenarios for Literary Studies, Free University of Berlin (Germany)
+- *Where and How Do Literary Characters Figure in Wikipedia?* (with Sina Zarrieß), (oral presentation), International Workshop | Wikipedia, Wikidata and Wikibase: Usage Scenarios for Literary Studies, Free University of Berlin (Germany)
-- (with paper) *Entrenchment Matters: Investigating Positional and Constructional Sensitivity in Small and Large Language Models*, Learning with Small Data (LSD) Conference, Gothenburg University (Sweden)

-## Poster presentations
-### 2023
-- (with paper) GPT-wee: How Small Can a Small Language Model Really Get?, 27th Conference on Computational Natural Language Learning, (Singapore)
-- GPT-wee: Experiments in downscaling and curriculum learning, SAIL Workshop on Fundamental Limits of Large Language Models, Bielefeld University (Germany)